List of Saga characters: Dengo

 Dengo is a Robot from a poor village who has an old cathode ray tube television set for a head.
 He first appears in issue 19, having worked as a custodian for Prince Robot IV and his wife for two years at that point.
 He assassinates Prince Robot IV's wife, Princess Robot, and kidnaps their son, because his own son, Jokum, died at the age of four from diarrhea after drinking the water for their village's stream, because they were commoners and lacked medical insurance, a common occurrence in their region.
 He and the infant subsequently journey to Gardenia, where he takes the family hostage.
+Upon finding Dengo and those he kidnapped, Robot IV kills Dengo in Chapter 30.